 Touchpoint Live Media is also proud to announce the launch of DogLife360, a new independent content resource for dog lovers.
 The platform has been created to provide information on all things dog, trustworthy advice and useful resources to promote a positive relationship and a healthy lifestyle for dogs and people.
 Its aim is to be the UK’s number one digital lifestyle platform for all things dog.
 The website launched in December with a highly anticipated interview with TV presenter, Clare Balding and a variety of video training guides from experts.
 Anyone who has a dog, is a dog lover, or is interested in getting a dog will find the website the one stop shop for all the information and products they could want.

-Lastly, the jewel in the crown for Touchpoint Live Media - the launch of the Naturo SuperDog Awards.
+Lastly, the jewel in the crown for Touchpoint Live Media - the launch of the Naturo SuperDog Awards, sponsored by Naturo Pet Food.
 The Naturo SuperDog Awards are certain to grab the hearts of the nation, with a star-studded ceremony held in London scheduled for November 2021.
 With the support of The Sun, the awards have been set up to recognise and celebrate the nation’s exceptional dogs.
 Those who help make people’s lives and the world we live in more caring, richer and fun.
 The Naturo SuperDog Awards celebrate the power of unconditional love and the bond between people and dogs, which has become ever more important in the challenging year we have had.

 FITZ ALL MEDIA 2020: NEW LAUNCHES, CONTINUED GROWTH, ONGOING SUCCESS